Scaling limits for fractional polyharmonic Gaussian fields: Rigorous estimates for the finite difference scheme

 \begin{remark}[Usage of the finite difference scheme] So far we have not said much regarding the practical applications of the finite difference scheme in Theorem \ref{t:error_estimate}.
 It would go beyond the scope of this work to report on some practical experiments, but let us make a few comments.

-In order to use the scheme to approximate a solution of $(-\Delta)^su=f$, a first challenge is to compute the entries of $((-\Delta_h)^s)_{x,y\in\Omega_h}$.
+In order to use the scheme to approximate a solution of $(-\Delta)^su=f$, a first challenge is to compute the entries of $((-\Delta_h)^s)_{x,\,y\in\Omega_h}$.
 Even using the translation-invariance of $(-\Delta_h)^s$, we need to compute $O\left(\frac{1}{h^2}\right)$ entries, where each is given as a singular integral.
-This is quite costly, but avoids introduction of additional error.
-In fact, the pictures in Figure \ref{fig:ex} were computed using this method.
+This is quite costly, but avoids introducing an additional error.
+In fact, the pictures in Figure \ref{fig:ex} were produced using this method.

-If one is willing to accept an additional error term, then a more efficient way to compute an approximation to the entries of $((-\Delta_h)^s)_{x,y\in\Omega_h}$ was suggested in \cite{HZD21}: choose a parameter $h'\le h$, and approximate the integral over $\left(-\frac{\pi}{h},\frac{\pi}{h}\right)^d$ appearing in the definition of $(-\Delta_h)^s$ by a Riemann sum on a lattice of width $\frac{h'}{h}$.
+If one is willing to accept an additional error term, then a more efficient way to compute an approximation to the entries of $((-\Delta_h)^s)_{x,\,y\in\Omega_h}$ was suggested in \cite{HZD21}: choose a parameter $h'\le h$, and approximate the integral over $\left(-\frac{\pi}{h},\frac{\pi}{h}\right)^d$ appearing in the definition of $(-\Delta_h)^s$ by a Riemann sum on a lattice of width $\frac{h'}{h}$.
 The advantage is that this Riemann sum can be computed very efficiently using the fast Fourier transform.
 Moreover, in \cite[Section 4.2]{HZD21}, it is suggested that this should lead to an additional error of order $O\left(\frac{h'^{d+2s}}{h^{2s}}\right)$.
 In other words, if we choose $h'\le h^{(2s+2)/(2s+d)}$, the error should be of order $h^2$ and thus not bigger than the error in Theorem \ref{t:error_estimate}.
 While the error estimate in \cite[Section 4.2]{HZD21} is not rigorous, it should be possible to give a full proof. \end{remark}